Rana-Yehya/notes_trivia/README.md

 # notes_flutter
- A notes app with domain design pattern and firestore
+ A domain driven design notes app with data saved in Firestore